Pavilion™ Pink Caryopteris

 Hardiness Zone: 5b

 Other Names: Bluebeard, Blue Spirea, Blue Mist Shrub

 A remarkable selection presenting spikes of lovey pink blooms, arranged in whorls, rising above lush green foliage in late summer to fall; has a compact and well branched habit; perfect for patio containers as well as border fronts

 Pavilion™ Pink Caryopteris features dainty clusters of pink flowers along the branches from late summer to early fall.
 The flowers are excellent for cutting.
-It has attractive dark green foliage throughout the season.
+It has attractive dark green deciduous foliage.
 The serrated oval leaves are highly ornamental but do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Pavilion™ Pink Caryopteris is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.